Each month InsideEVs tracks all plug-in EV deliveries for the U.S. by automaker. What will September 2019 bring?

 And, so it begins with Mitsubishi Outlander PHEV sales.
 We'll be reporting September 2019 EV Sales beginning Tuesday, October 1 and continuing throughout the rest of the week.

 Latest Editor's Update: At this point, it appears we won't have a reliable method for reporting monthly sales figures for some models going forward.
 While many are not models that make a huge impact on our monthly sales chart, but may in the future (i.e. Hyundai, Kia, Porsche, Subaru, Volvo), some do, like GM and Ford.
 We're also learning that other sites are now estimating numbers from these automakers without exposing that and/or not sharing them at all.

 With that being said, we are looking at moving to quarterly reporting as a whole.
-However, if we ultimately choose to go that route, we'll still publish several articles every month showcasing data gleaned from automakers that do choose to report, in addition to providing our sought-after Tesla sales data.
+However, if we ultimately choose to go that route, we'll still publish several articles every month showcasing data gleaned from automakers that do choose to report.
 So, we'll have a number of articles about deliveries of each "chart-topping" EV, as well as a simple recap and chart that reveals the top models' gains/losses MoM and YoY.

 At any rate, we'll publish an article soon with further details about what to expect.
 Our team is still hard at work in an attempt to get representatives from these automakers to provide us with the data that is expected.
 Cross your fingers for us that we can make some headway here.